 4Thomas Lincoln also had a daughter, Sarah, who died in 1828.

 5David Lincoln’s paternal grandfather’s name was Mordecai Lincoln.

 Waldo Lincoln, History of the Lincoln Family: An Account of the Descendants of Samuel Lincoln of Hingham Massachusetts 1637-1920, 43.

 6James McDowell represented the Eleventh Congressional District of Virginia, which included Rockingham County, where David Lincoln lived.
 Abraham Lincoln got David Lincoln’s name from McDowell.

 David’s response to Abraham, if he penned one, has not been located.
-This is no other known letters between the two, but Abraham did make reference to their brief correspondence in two later letters, one in 1854, and another in 1860.
+There are no other known letters between the two, but Abraham Lincoln did make reference to their brief correspondence in two later letters, one in 1854, and another in 1860.

 Lincoln’s interest at this time with his paternal ancestry and genealogy also extended to Lincolns in Massachusetts.
 See his correspondence with Solomon Lincoln: Abraham Lincoln to Solomon Lincoln; Solomon Lincoln to Abraham Lincoln;